 Each Deputy is issued approximately $5,700 worth of equipment, to include uniforms, boots, departmental firearms and ammunition, a Taser, pepper spray, handcuffs, a hand held radio, rain gear, flashlight, ballistic vest, etc. The deputy will normally receive a vehicle they can drive home after 4 to 6 months of service.

-While on duty or otherwise representing the Richland County Sheriff’s Department, personnel are prohibited from exhibiting any tattoos, branding, or other form of body art, which may be seen by another.
+While on duty or otherwise representing the Richland County Sheriff’s Department, personnel personnel are permitted to display tattoos or other forms of body art, which may be seen by the public within the following guidelines:

 Personnel who may have a tattoo or body art as referenced shall completely cover the tattoo or body art with a long sleeved shirt or blouse, a skin toned patch, or other material, which is approved by the Sheriff or his designee.